krusema/java-sneakythrows/README.md

 # Sneaky Throws Wrapper that works at runtime

-This is a little code snippet that converts a `Callable` which may throw a checked Exception into a `Supplier`, which officially should not be able to throw that Exception.
+This is a little code snippet that converts a `Callable` - which may throw a checked Exception - into a `Supplier`, which officially should not be able to throw that Exception.
 This is possible because in Java, checked exceptions are checked only at compile-time, while the JVM accepts any `Throwable` to be thrown by any method at any time.

 This snippet gets around the compile-rule by instantiating its own ClassLoader, that then instantiates a helper class from fumbled bytecode.
+This result could also be achieved by manipulating the bytecode after compilation but before packaging, but the variant presented here is more portable and does not introduce complexity through a build process that could break.

 ## How to run
 ```bash